Interstate 580 California

 Soruce: 2017 Traffic Volumes – Caltrans Traffic Census Program

 Despite this renumbering, the section of Interstate 580 between I-80 and the Richmond-San Rafael Bridge was incomplete and still under construction.
-Temporary I-580 signage was placed along the substandard segment of former California 17, which veered west from I-80 along the Richmond Inner Harbor toward Point Richmond.
+Temporary I-580 signage was placed along the substandard segment of former SR 17, which turned west from I-80 along the Richmond Inner Harbor toward Point Richmond.
 Upgrades to this segment were completed by the early 1990s.

-AASHTO approved the establishment of Interstate 180 between U.S. 101 in San Rafael and I-80 in Albany on June 29, 1978.
-Due to the numbering conflict with California 180 in Fresno and across the Central Valley, I-180 was dropped.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the establishment of Interstate 180 between U.S. 101 in San Rafael and I-80 in Albany on June 29, 1978.
+Due to the numbering conflict with California State Route 180 in Fresno and across the Central Valley, I-180 was dropped.
 The redesignation of I-180 as I-580 was approved by AASHTO on June 20, 1983.
 The Richmond-San Rafael Bridge was signed as Interstate 580 in 1985.